Navelwriter/rp2350-rust-template/README.md

 log!(warn, "This is a warning");
 log!(error, "This is an error");
 ```
-If you want to log a value, you can use the `format!` macro
+If you want to log a value, you can just use it the normal way in rust
 ```rust
 let x = 5;
 log!(info, "The value of x is {}", x);